MicrosoftDocs/learn/learn-pr/wwl/create-throw-exceptions-c-sharp/includes/3-exercise-create-throw-exception-c-sharp.md

     The default value for the `console` attribute is `internalConsole`, which aligns to the DEBUG CONSOLE panel.
 Unfortunately, the DEBUG CONSOLE panel doesn't support console input.
 The `integratedTerminal` setting aligns to the TERMINAL panel, which supports console input and output.

-1. Save your changes to the launch.json file.
+1. Save your changes to the launch.json file, and then close the file.

 1. On the Visual Studio Code **Run** menu, select **Start Debugging**.